Self-Supervised Learning Based on Transformed Image Reconstruction for Equivariance-Coherent Feature Representation: Related Work

+\item \textbf{General framework compatible with existing SSL methods}: Our intermediate reconstruction approach can be integrated with various SSL frameworks, allowing to enhance existing methods with equivariant capabilities. \end{itemize}

-\section{Related work}
+\section{Related Work}

-\subsection{Equivariant neural networks}
+\subsection{Equivariant Neural Networks}

 Since the early days of neural networks research, the exploration of symmetries in the data has played a significant role, reduced model complexity, and improved inference quality of models \cite{fukushima:neocognitronbc}.
 One might argue that without convolutional neural networks, inherently implementing approximately translational equivariance, computer vision models could not have made this progress in the field.
 However, built-in permutation equivariance in transformer architectures has also been the object of study \cite{Xu2023PermutationEO}.
-Not surprisingly, equivariance in deep learning is a vivid research field which we define into sub-categories: those that study models that inherit built-in equivariance \cite{cohen2016steerablecnns,jenner2022steerable} and models that gain this property by experience \cite{Xiao2020WhatSN,Dangovski2021EquivariantCL,Wang2024UnderstandingTR}.
+Equivariance in deep learning can be split in two sub-categories: studies on models that inherit built-in equivariance \cite{cohen2016steerablecnns,jenner2022steerable} or models that gain this property by experience \cite{Xiao2020WhatSN,Dangovski2021EquivariantCL,Wang2024UnderstandingTR}.

-\subsection{Self-supervised learning}
+\subsection{Self-Supervised Learning}

+State-of-the-art SSL methods learn feature representations by automatically labelling non-labeled data and applying supervised learning techniques.
+The assumption is that the learned feature representation is comprehensive enough to be used later in other tasks, denoted as downstream tasks.
+A large variety of different SSL methods have been proposed \cite{he2020momentum,chen2020simple,He22,chen2020mocov2,zbontar2021barlow,caron2021emerging,bardes2022vicreg,lehner2023contrastive,Xie2024SelfGuidedMA,Oquab2023DINOv2LR}.
+For an overview, we refer to \cite{balestriero2023cookbook}.